lacravate/pagefetcher/README.md

 Database is SQLite3.
 So if you have the libs on your machine, the app' shoudld be self-sufficient.

+Ah, right, and if you intend to use the automatic token fetching feature, you have to tell FB of your application and the callback url for OAUTH.

 ## Installation

 Ruby 2 is required.